Raccoons attacking your chickens?

 Photo #1: Photo courtesy of The Chicken Chick

 All wire is fastened tightly to the frame with washers and screws, not staples.
 All wire that attaches to other wire has a generous overlap and is fastened tightly with washers and screws.
 See Photo #1.

 Fencing should not have openings large enough for a raccoon to reach through and grab a chicken.
 The safest is 1⁄4” hardware cloth.
 The openings in most welded wire are too large to block predators.
 If the openings in the wire are larger than 1” x 1,” double fencing, preferably with 1⁄4” hardware cloth, is needed to block predators.

 Photo #2: Photo courtesy of Backyard Chickens forum

 If the first layer of fencing is 14 gauge 1” x 2” welded wire, the second layer of wire fencing must have much smaller mesh, such as 1⁄4” hardware cloth.
 See Photo #2.

 Photo #3: Photo courtesy of Backyard Chickens forum

 Fence extends underground.

 A trench 12” deep and 12” wide is dug around the chicken house and coop to block predators who dig (such as dogs, coyotes, foxes, and skunks).
-Four-foot wide hardware cloth is attached at a height of 24” to the outside perimeter of the coop.
-The remaining 24” of hardware cloth goes straight down into the ground for 12”.
-The last 12” of hardware cloth is bent in an “L” shape (90° angle) so that the foot of the “L” extends away from the coop and chicken yard.
-Concrete pavers are also placed in the trench when the underground fencing is installed.
+Four-foot wide 1⁄4” hardware cloth is attached at a height of 24” to the outside perimeter of the coop.
+The remaining 24” of hardware cloth goes straight down into the ground and is bent at 12” into an “L” shape (90° angle) so that the foot of the “L” extends away from the coop and chicken yard.
+Concrete pavers can also be placed in the trench when the underground fencing is installed.
 After wire and pavers are placed in the trench, it is filled with soil and tamped down.
 See Photo #3.